These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to describe functional impact in concrete, specific terms

-Why: Vague statements like 'it hurts to do things' do not give the examiner enough information to document functional impairment accurately.
+Vague statements like 'it hurts to do things' do not give the examiner enough information to document functional impairment accurately.
 The DBQ has specific fields for functional impact description that require specific details.

-Do this instead: Describe functional impact in terms of: 'I cannot [specific activity] because [specific reason related to fibromyalgia symptoms].'
+Instead: Describe functional impact in terms of: 'I cannot [specific activity] because [specific reason related to fibromyalgia symptoms].'
 Examples: 'I cannot stand at a kitchen counter for more than 10 minutes without severe pain.'
 'I cannot lift more than 5 pounds without my symptoms worsening.'
 'I have missed an average of [X] days of work per month due to flare-ups.'

 Impact: All rating levels; functional impact documentation supports higher ratings